Introduction

 Benefits of containers

-• A lighter application footprint (mainly around lower CPU and memory requirements) compared to VMs.
+- A lighter footprint (mainly around lower CPU and memory requirements) compared to VMs.

-• Quickly and easily update a complex application without affecting any user data or causing issues with conflicting dependencies in the host OS.
+- Quickly and easily maintain a complex application without affecting any user data or causing issues with conflicting dependencies in the host OS.

-• Robustness of an application stack.
-If an application is made up of smaller applications that talk to each other via standard mechanisms (e.g., web APIs), it is easier to pinpoint issues and update individual applications.
+- Robustness of an application stack.
+If an application is made up of smaller applications that talk to each other via standard mechanisms (e.g., web APIs), it is easier to pinpoint and recover from problems.

 Comparing virtual machines and containers